 Calthorpe Estates is home to Edgbaston First, which boasts a wealth of arts, sports, leisure and cultural attractions.
 Within the Estate there are an array of international sport, leisure, arts and cultural attractions which attract hundreds of thousands of visitors each year.
 To find out more, click any of the dark green bold text and it will take you through to find out more.

-Across the Estate you can watch world-class crickets players in action at Edgbaston Stadium or the see the pre-Wimbledon Nature Valley Classic Birmingham tennis tournament at Edgbaston Priory Club.
+Across the Estate you can watch world-class crickets players in action at Edgbaston Stadium or the see the pre-Wimbledon Viking Classic Birmingham tennis tournament at Edgbaston Priory Club.

 You can play, or indeed learn to play, a range of sports including golf at the stunning Edgbaston Golf Club, tennis at Edgbaston Priory Club or Edgbaston Archery & Lawn Tennis Club.
 Alternatively you could participate in cricket at Edgbaston Stadiums nets, or indulge in a spot of croquet at Edgbaston Croquet Club or learn to play bowls at Edgbaston Bowling Club.